Unsold Auction Property

 Why Are Some Properties Unsold At Auction?

 It is estimated that on average 18-20% of properties remain unsold at the end of a property auction in the UK.
-This can often be attributed to both the guide price and the reserve price being unrealistic or subject to change up to and including the day of the auction.

 There are four common reasons why this happens: